 Jobs Bill for Maryland Car Accident Lawyers

 The lede here is slightly disingenuous, right?
 I don’t know how many more drunk driving deaths will be caused if the Senate’s tax reform bill passes.
-But, it will mean more business to my law firm because there is no question that more drinking leads to more accidents and more serious injuries and deaths.
+But, it will mean more business to my law firm because more drinking leads to more accidents and more serious injuries and deaths.
 But, I would rather not have the extra work at the expense of so much tragedy.